multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 Now note the `self.target()` invocation.
 This gives us an object that acts like a proxy to a part of the storage.
 Calling the `.set()` method on it causes the value to be saved to the contract storage.

 Well, not quite.
-All of the stored values only anctually end up in the storage if the transaction completes successfully.
+All of the stored values only actually end up in the storage if the transaction completes successfully.
 Smart contracts cannot access the protocol directly, it is the VM that intermediates everything.

 Whenever you want to make sure your code is in order, run the build command: